XU LABORATORY

 Many types of neurons

-By dissecting the interface of the blood-brain barrier in the context of Alzheimer's disease, researchers can gain a deeper understanding of the mechanisms underlying BBB dysfunction and its contributions to AD pathogenesis.
-This knowledge is critical for developing effective therapeutic strategies to protect and restore BBB function, ultimately aiming to slow or halt the progression of Alzheimer's disease.
+By dissecting the interface of the blood-brain barrier in the context of Cognitive Decline and Brain Vulnerability, researchers can gain a deeper understanding of the mechanisms underlying BBB dysfunction and its contributions to Cognitive Decline and Brain Vulnerability.
+This knowledge is critical for developing effective therapeutic strategies to protect and restore BBB function, ultimately aiming to slow or halt the progression of Cognitive Decline and Brain Vulnerability.